ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 lcp list
 ```

-See the full list of projects and services you own or collaborate on in a specific environment:
+See the full list of projects and services you own or collaborate on in a given
+environment:

 ```shell
 lcp list --environment <environmentID>